 5.2 Research Center (RC)

 The RC was established as a “constellation of clusters.”
-The business goal of the RC (also known as the hub) is to support the clusters in Australia and overseas to undertake solution-driven collaborative research while developing leadership skills and fostering the exchange of knowledge.
-The RC focuses on productivity through anchoring the RC through coordinated bilateral and multinational outcomes.
+The business goal of the RC (also known as the hub) was to support the clusters in Australia and overseas to undertake solution-driven collaborative research while developing leadership skills and fostering the exchange of knowledge.
+The RC focused on productivity and anchoring the RC through coordinated bilateral and multinational outcomes.
 This was the horizontal coordination knowledge network goal.
-The RC disburses government funds and manages publication of the research outcomes, in addition to facilitating workshops with key stakeholders to meet their collective goals.
-All of these impacts are managed centrally to address the economic, social, and cultural dimensions of the two countries, allowing the four clusters to concentrate on their individual goals.
-The interviewed leaders in each cluster stated that they each fostered the cohesion of their and other cluster networks, by informally contacting all involved with the center to share information.
+The RC disbursed government funds and managed publication of the research outcomes, in addition to facilitating workshops with key stakeholders to meet their collective goals.
+All of these impacts were managed centrally to address the economic, social, and cultural dimensions of the two countries, allowing the four clusters to concentrate on their individual goals.
+The interviewed leaders in each cluster stated that they each fostered the cohesion of their and other cluster networks, by informally contacting several of those involved with the center to share information.

-On the other hand, members of the four clusters felt that the most important goals were member support and translation/local adaptation.
-For example, they need to find ways to support each other and build trust, starting with empathy and belonging, to create knowledge that represents the truth and is sincere.
+On the other hand, members of the four clusters had a different understanding of the goal of the network.
+They felt that the most important goals were member support and translation/local adaptation.
+For example, they needed to find ways to support each other and build trust, starting with empathy and belonging, to create knowledge that represents the truth and is sincere.
 The interviewed members also articulated that they need to immerse the research team in the community to build trust.
-Money brought them together but they realized that they were part of a bigger family.
+Money brought them together, but they realized that they were part of a bigger family.
 When the clusters genuinely engaged, they found some benefit from working together.
 For example, the energy cluster worked very well with their international partners and the health cluster, resulting in unintended learnings through being pragmatic.

 We found evidence of sharing information within clusters.
 This was observed at a summit when one leader asked what the impact would be on another cluster's research project, as there appeared to be some duplication, and some members helped a presenter with responses to questions.
 However, this was rarely evident between clusters, demonstrating a lack of respect (facilitation and social norm development).
 For example, when members were presenting to each other, most of the participants were distracted (used phones or computers, wrote notes to each other, chatted, etc.).

 We found that the inclusion/participation norms were limited to in-cluster relationship building and communication.
 Cross-cluster communication was undervalued, and communication to the RC was done by cluster leads and administrators, noting some were not permanent employees of a partner.
 One cluster leader articulated to us the need to engage more collaboratively with international partners, otherwise it will be unbalanced.
 We also observed that when clusters worked together in teams, the international members, even though encouraged to contribute, were limited in what they offered, especially the female international members.
-Another cluster lead we interviewed suggested the communication vortex was poor and even toxic, leading to anger, frustration, and lack of funding, yet they were grateful to the center for all they did to facilitate the projects.
+Another cluster lead we interviewed suggested the communication with the hub was poor and even toxic, leading to anger, frustration, and missed funding opportunities, yet they were grateful to the center for all they did to coordinate the projects.

-Our case study review found that the convening structures were not conducive to trust.
+Our case study review found that the convening structures were not conducive to trust across clusters.
 Clusters used in-person and video meetings with lots of presentations but little dialogue.
-They also used email as a sequential writing process rather than co-authoring, though one member suggested a team messaging system.
-This suggests the RC is not involved in formal cluster-to-cluster collaboration.
+They also used email as a sequential writing process rather than co-authoring.
 However, within clusters, the members met formally to workshop projects, with the funder (government) requiring a balance of representation from all partners.
-The clusters follow operational models, for example, to manage contracts at the center and cluster levels.
+The clusters followed operational models, for example, to manage contracts at the center and not at cluster levels.
 We observed that these contracts drive the timeframes within which members work and are managed by the administrators to leave the members to focus on where their research focus is.
 However, at central hub level, the focus is on strategic direction, funding proposals, approvals, contracts, and progress reviews of cluster projects.
 This was seen by the clusters to be a highly “bureaucratic process to get projects up.”

 Finally, feedback, metrics, and incentives were limited to productivity (publication counts, dates met, etc.) against a strategic plan, and not the health of the network.
 However, a leader stated that there was positive research performance through collaboration with the RC, indicating there was a desire to foster the network to meet performance targets of research impact.
 Stepping back to the leaders’ shared theory of change objective, the RC founders may have said, “If we manage the financials and promote the clusters’ research, everything else will take care of itself.”
 Noting that, project goals and criteria often changed throughout the process.
-Interviewees thought that the system was a community; however, they didn't reap its benefits, thinking that, rather than adding design, they must learn tolerance for uncertainty in this cross-cultural chaos.
+Interviewees learned tolerance for uncertainty in this cross-cultural chaos.

 5.3 Cross-Case Discussion